 No human toxicity has been confirmed.

-During tests on laboratory animals (guinea pigs and white mice), no toxicity has been confirmed.
+During tests on laboratory animals (guinea pigs and white mice), it has been concluded that the product is nontoxic.

 6. PHARMACEUTICAL PARTICULARS